akka/akka-persistence-cassandra/docs/src/main/paradox/migrations.md

 You do not need to worry if a small number of events are missed by `migrateToTagViews` as they will be fixed during your `PersistentActor` recovery.
 However do not rely on this for full migration as only active `PersistentActor`s will be recovered and it will mean the start up time for your `PersistentActor`s will be very long.
+Moreover, if your application consumes events through `eventsByTag` query, the missed events will only show up on the query side once you instantiate the respective `PersistentActor`.

 After you have migrated your data you can now remove the materialized view and `tagN` columns from the `messages` table.
 It is *highly* recommended you do this as maintaining a materialized view is expensive